 For this one, they said the artist “captured his essence in a masterful way.”
 Notice the breathing room above his head.
 Contrary to the previous example, this seems to have too little of negative space.
 Perhaps there could’ve been a bit more, don’t you think?

 Portrait Artist of the Year 2020 Video

-Here is Episode 9, where you’ll find the artists from above.
+Here is a LINK where you might find Episode 9, which includes the artists from above.
 There are definitely more educational videos for painting where you’ll learn more, but if you’re needing a break and looking for something that is more entertaining than Netflix reruns, here you go.
 They show time lapses of the portraits, have fun humor, and might inspire your art.
 If you search for the title “Portrait Artist of the Year” you’ll find the full season.
 Watch actively instead of passively to get more out of it.
 And watch for those techniques!

 Feeling inspired?
 Can you paint a decent portrait in four hours?
 I’ve never tried, but it would be fun to see.
 Always try to incorporate as many techniques as you can.
 Use the design checklist from the Resources page if you like.
 It’s a lot to remember and understand at first, but every time you make a mistake or feel frustrated it’s an opportunity for growth.